Democracy and economic growth: Effects of economic development on democracy

 For instance, it would be enriching to see Gerald Scully for some strong arguments on political instability and growth.
 Studies actually observe that democracies can somewhat affect growth.
 Studies have also shown that the low economic growth may increase the probability of political instability.
 In fact democracies have a negative but weak impact on growth. but we can't miss addressing that major instability on involving dramatical political changes can be harmful for economic growth.

-Case studies
+Direction of effect

-Empirical data tends to consistently suggest a casual relationship between democracy and economic development.
-The casual direction does appear to change, however.
+Empirical data tends to consistently suggest a causal relationship between democracy and economic development.
+The causal direction does appear to change, however.
 In some nations, economic growth has been observed to promote democracy, while in others the opposite is true.
-For instance, research done in post-socialist nations has shown increases in political freedom to have little to no effect on economic growth, however changes in political freedom have been influenced by the aforementioned growth.
+Research done in post-socialist nations has shown increases in political freedom to have little to no effect on economic growth, however changes in political freedom have been influenced by the aforementioned growth.
 Meanwhile, wider studies have found democracy to improve economic growth when investigating the effects of democratic variables such as increased government spending, increased private investment due to higher economic freedom, and even social unrest.

-The first showings in Ancient Greece in the city of Athens show a highly positive correlation with respect to economic growth and democracy.
-With the introduction of markets, specialization and reforms like having trial by jury, civil liberties as well as free speech, they were able to sustain a self-sufficient city at the public expense.
-The first document describing such a structure was written by Xenophon.